-Otterbourne House opened Autumn 2015 and was designed specifically to meet meet the needs of people with learning disabilities and Autism.
-The home supports both male and female adults with learning disabilities, autism and complex needs, who may have a secondary mental health condition such as personality disorder, schizophrenia, bipolar, etc.
+Otterbourne House, which opened in 2015, has been designed specifically to meet the particular needs of people with learning disabilities and autism.
+The home currently supports up to seven men and women, of various ages, with complex needs, who may also have a secondary mental health condition such as personality disorder, schizophrenia, or bipolar disorder.

-Like other Choice Care Group homes, Otterbourne House offers structured activity programmes to support education and personal development, designed to maximise independence and enable service users to achieve their goals.
+Like all Choice Care homes, Otterbourne offers structured activity programmes to support education and personal development, designed to maximise independence and enable service users to achieve their goals.
+Residents enjoy swimming, bowling, cinema, zoos, going clubbing, and trips to the seaside at Weymouth and to the Moors Valley.